Avignon City Guide

 Currency and tipping

-In Avignon, tipping is viewed as a gesture of appreciation rather than a strict obligation.
-Service charges are legally included in your bill, known as service compris, so there is no need to calculate a high percentage.
-For a casual coffee or a quick lunch at a bistro in the Place de l'Horloge, rounding up to the nearest euro or leaving small change is a perfectly appropriate way to show gratitude.
+In Avignon, tipping is a warm gesture of appreciation rather than a strict requirement.
+Restaurant bills automatically include a 15% service charge, often labeled as service compris, so there is no need to calculate a hefty percentage.
+If you enjoy exceptional service at a cozy café or a fine dining establishment near the Place de l'Horloge, rounding up the bill or leaving a few extra Euros is a gracious way to show your thanks.
+The local currency is the Euro (€), which is roughly equivalent to 1.08 US Dollars.

 🗓️